maateen/daroyan/README.md

 # Daroyan

 Daroyan is a modern utility tool which integrates CloudFlare with Fail2Ban.
 It is written in Python3 and use MySQL/MariaDB as database.

+Fail2Ban can monitor every hit over NginX web server from NginX `access.log`.
+By parsing this log file, we can detect which IP is launching DDOS attack to the server.
+If you are using CloudFlare, you can block these IP at Web Application Firewall level.
+Thus CloudFlare will stop these hit before reaching at your server.
+Daroyan used to do this job.

-Daroyan is a Bengali word, which means 'Gatekeeper' in English.
+The name 'Daroyan' has been derived from Bengali dictionary, which means 'Gatekeeper' in English.

 # Requirements